 Let’s take a look at how Digg fell from grace.

 The emergence of competitors

-Around the same time, Digg had to deal with the rapid emergence of social news site Reddit and to a lesser extent, Twitter.
+Around the same time, Digg had to deal with the rapid emergence of social news sites Reddit and, to a lesser extent, Twitter.

 User experience issues

-This alienated Digg’s user base and caused mass migration to Reddit in particular, which maintained user trust by remaining consistent throughout.
+This alienated Digg’s user base and caused mass migration to Reddit, maintaining user trust by remaining consistent throughout.